emanuelen5/kitchen-timer/docs/functionality.md

 The left-most column of LEDs is reserved for indicating how many timers are currently running.
 For example, if there are 5 LEDs on, that means that there are 5 timers running.
 The Active Timer is identified in the Timers Indicator as the blinking LED.

 ### Bars View
-The Bars View shows the status of each timer about the other as a horizontal bar diagram.
+The Bars View shows the status of each timer in relationsip to the others as a horizontal bar diagram.
 In the same way as in the Timer View, the left-most column is the Timers Indicator, and the blinking LED is the Active Timer.

 <img src="image-1.png" alt="alt text" style="width:300px; height:auto;" />